 Using CCTV cameras to gather vital evidence

 These outdoor surveillance cameras can be placed in hotspots areas where fly-tipping happens regularly.
 They can capture vehicle registration plates and images of the people responsible, which can then be used as solid evidence for your local authority to use to find the individuals responsible.
-This evidence could prove vital when it comes to taking enforcement action, such as prosecuting and fining serial offenders, as well as educating people in the local area on how to responsibly dispose of their rubbish.
+This evidence could prove vital when it comes to taking enforcement action, such as prosecuting and fining serial offenders and educating people in the local area on how to dispose of their rubbish responsibly.

 Who can get the most from using outdoor cameras?

-While anyone having problems with anti-social behaviour on their street can benefit from using cameras to gather evidence, there are particular people who will really find them useful.
+While anyone having problems with anti-social behaviour on their street can benefit from using cameras to gather evidence, particular people will find them useful.
 For example:

 - Residents of end terrace houses these properties tend to suffer from fly-tipping more than others, and owners can end up at the end of their tethers trying to resolve the issue